HaHaWTH/HybridFix/README.md

 - Fix TechGuns explosion can break blocks in protected areas
 - Add entity blacklist/whitelist to Applied Energistics 2 Spatial Pylon
 - Fix webs of InfernalMobs can spawn in protected areas
+- Fix EpicSiegeMod mob AIs can grief in protected areas

 ## Features